 Torque Specifications – Knowing The Correct Torque Is Very Important

-Manufacturers determine the amount of torque; that is needed to stretch a bolt or stud the correct amount.
-Furthermore, they include that torque specification in their service documentation.
+So, Manufacturers determine the amount of torque; that is needed to stretch a bolt or stud the correct amount.
+Furthermore, they include that torque specification; in their service documentation.
 It is important to note that most engine torque specs; require you to use a 30w engine oil.
 Some specialty fasteners require a specific lubricant.
-It is important to know which lube, if any; the bolt requires and to use it when tightening it.
+It is important to know which lube; if any; the bolt requires and to use it when tightening it.

-Clean, oiled threads prevent binding, allowing for accurate and consistent torquing.
+Clean, oiled threads prevent binding; allowing for accurate and consistent torquing.
 Be careful not to over-oil the bolts; especially if they are threading into a blind hole.
-Too much oil will hydrolock the bolt and give false torque readings.
-Any bolts that pass through a water jacket; must have a sealer applied to the threads to prevent corrosion and leaks.
+Too much oil will hydrolock the bolt; and give false torque readings.
+Finally, Any bolts that pass through a water jacket; must have a sealer applied to the threads; to prevent corrosion and leaks.